How Often Should Black Women Wash Their Hair?

-The common belief, whilst growing up in the African American community, was to avoid washing your hair at all costs.
-Firstly, if natural, our hair was considered completely unmanageable and adding water to the mix only made it worse.
-Also Afro hair is prone to shrinkage when water is applied, which we didn't think was the best look, I wanted long flowing 'in the wind' hair like everyone else.
+Black women should wash their hair at least once a week, despite the common belief within the black community, being to avoid washing your hair frequently at all costs.
+Firstly our natural afro hair was considered completely unmanageable and adding water to the mix appeared to make it worse.
+Also Afro hair is prone to shrinkage when water is applied, which isn't the best look, when lots of us desired long, flowing 'in the wind' hair like everyone else.
 My friends and I would put towels on our heads pretending it was long hair, such was our desire.
 Also we are constantly told that water strips our hair of all of its moisture.
-Lastly, with all the conditioners and treatments that I have to apply to my hair after shampooing makes the entire process a time absorbing ordeal which can take at least half a day, or an entire day if I went to the hairdressers!
-No wonder I avoided washing my hair lol.
+Lastly, with all the conditioners and treatments that we have to apply to our hair after shampooing makes the entire process a time absorbing, laborious, ordeal which can take at least half a day, or an entire day if you go to the hairdressers!
+No wonder we avoided washing our hair lol.

 Hair Health – Why You Should Wash Your Afro Hair Regularly

 The sebaceous gland produces sebum which lubricates the hair follicle, providing the hair with vital oils, making hair healthy and shiny.
 Sebum is a mixture of fats, wax, cholesterol, keratin and cellular debris.

 Sebum is released through the same pore through which hair grows.
 Because sebum is released through the same pore as the hair follicle, hair must be washed frequently to prevent product build up and excess moisture that can block the entrance through which sebum is released.